Rom91370/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)<!-- -->
+This strategy doesn't doesn't change the Histogram.

 ## Are there differences in activity patterns between weekdays and weekends?
+First we create a new column with the factor : weekdays and weekends.

 ```r
 library(dplyr)